marcelo-salvatori/terraform-provider-azure-classic/website/docs/r/virtual_network.html.markdown

 * `name` - (Required) The name of the virtual network.
 Changing this forces a new resource to be created.

+* `resource_group_name` - (Required) Specifies the Resource Group where the Virtual Network should exist.
+Changing this forces a new resource to be created.

 * `address_space` - (Required) The address space that is used the virtual network.
 You can supply more than one address space.
 Changing this forces